Texas Small Estate Affidavit Form

-The Texas Small Estate Affidavit is a legal form that is used for lawfully acquiring the assets of a Texas resident (typically family) that passed away in recent time.
-It may only be filled out by a person, known as the distributee, who has legal grounds to claim ownership of an estate of a deceased person (the decedent) that is valued at $75,000 or less.
-It is also restricted for use in cases where the decedent died intestate, that is, without leaving a will behind.
-Additional mandatory requirements also exist, such as the fact that the affidavit must be sworn to by two (2) witnesses.
-Other requirements are noted below.
+The Texas Small Estate Affidavit is a legal form that is used for lawfully acquiring the assets of a Texas resident (typically family) that passed away.
+It may only be filled out by a person known as the “distributee”, who is a person with the legal grounds to claim ownership of an estate.
+In order for the distributee to use the form, the total estate value must be $75,000 or less (assets minus liabilities).
+Additionally, the affidavit must be sworn to by two (2) witnesses upon its completion.

 Laws: § 205.001